 “Okay, let’s start getting to know each other.
 Like, what music do you like best?”

-The two teens spent an hour talking about music, movies, TV shows, more about books, clothes, classes they were taking, favorite teachers, the football team and what the prospects were for the fall season, the basketball team and their great season, the upcoming basketball games with Alcosta and Campo, how the team would do in the playoffs, which players on the basketball team they each knew, what they liked to do for fun, favorite foods, the food in the cafeteria, favorite places to go on vacation, their families, and so on.
+The two teens spent an hour talking about music, movies, TV shows, more about books, clothes, classes they were taking, favorite teachers, the football team and what the prospects were for the fall season, the basketball team and their great season, the upcoming basketball games with Alcosta and Campo, how the team would do in the playoffs, which players on the basketball team they each knew, what they liked to do for fun, favorite foods, the food in the cafeteria, favorite places to go on vacation, their families, that Scott had an iPhone and Jase had an Android phone, and so on.
 At the end of the hour they knew each other much better and realized that they liked each other.

 Then Jason decided to start on a new and rather personal topic.